yambo-code/yambopy/docs/source/tutorial.rst

 **(a) Calculations**

 We converge the main parameters of a GW calculation independently.
 We make use of the plasmon pole approximation for the dielectric function and the newton solver to find the GW correction to the LDA eigenvalues.
-The magnitude to converge is the bandgap of the BN (conduction and valence band at the K point of the Brillouin zone).
+The magnitude to converge is the band gap of the BN (conduction and valence band at the K point of the Brillouin zone).
 We can select this calculation by calling the ``YamboIn`` with the right arguments:

 .. code-block:: python